Lawyer for Bicycle Accident in Florissant, MO

 Call 866-382-4167 for a Free Consultation | Florissant, MO Lawyer for Bicycle Accident

 Lawyer for Bicycle Accident in Florissant, MO.
-Riding a bicycle can inspire a wonderful sense of freedom.
-But too frequently, bicyclists don't receive the same respect that motorists do and end up injured because of someone else's negligence.
-If you sustained an injury in a bike accident because someone else did not respect your safety, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
+Riding a bicycle is great for our physical and mental well-being.
+But on too many occasions, other motorists don't respect the safety of bicyclists and end up causing an accident.
+If you sustained an injury in a bike accident even after you did everything that you were supposed to, the lawyer for bicycle accident team of Halvorsen Klote is here to stand by your side.
 We offer expert legal representation the injured and vulnerable in Florissant, MO and throughout the Greater St. Louis area and Southern Illinois.
-Talking to us is free, and we charge no attorneys' fees unless we secure you the recovery you are owed.
-Speak directly to an accomplished and compassionate bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.
+Our case reviews are free, no-risk and no-obligation, and we charge no attorneys' fees unless we secure you the recovery you are owed.
+Speak directly to an accomplished and empathetic bicycle accident lawyer by calling 866-382-4167 or by contacting us online.

 How Common Are Bicycle Accidents in the Florissant, MO Area?

-In 2020, there were 983 bike accident deaths in auto accidents in the United States, according to the National Highway Traffic Safety Administration, the highest total since 1987.
-According to reporting from the National Safety Council, that same year there were 325,173 nonfatal injuries in bicycle accidents.
-Kids ages five to 14 are the most likely to sustain an injury, while adults aged 55 to 64 are at the highest risk for deaths.
+In 2020, there were 983 bike accident deaths in motor vehicle crashes across the country, according to the National Highway Traffic Safety Administration, the highest total since 1987.
+According to research from the National Safety Council, that same year there were 325,173 nonfatal injuries in bicycle accidents.
+Most nonfatal injuries occurred in children between five and 14 years old, while adults aged 55 to 64 are the most likely to be victim to a fatal accident.

-In Missouri, there were 406 total bike accidents which lead to 351 injuries and six deaths, according to the Missouri Traffic Safety Compendium.
-In Illinois, there were 2,180 bicycle wrecks, which resulted in 28 deaths and 1,995 injuries
+In Missouri, there were 406 total bike accidents which caused 351 injuries and six fatalities, according to the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle accidents 1,995 people were injured and 28 people passed away.

-While bicycle accidents account for only one percent of trips taken by American travelers, annually they account for over two percent of traffice-related deaths.
-The deviation speaks to how important bicycle safety is, and also how important it is for drivers of other vehicles to be aware of bicyclists and share the road with them.
+While bicycle accidents make up only one percent of trips, annually they account for over twice that in traffic accident deaths.
+The discrepancy speaks to how important bicycle safety is, and also how important it is for drivers of other vehicles to be aware of bicyclists and share the road with them.

 What Are the Most Common Causes of Bicycle Accidents in Florissant, MO?